authplz/authplz-core/DESIGN.md

 This requires that all stages be undertaken from the same session.
 Backup codes are treated just another 2fa provider.

-What if instead of imposing a security level on users, we informed them and let them pick?
-Users could then be given a security score on their account dashboard to gamify improving it.
-For example:
-- You only have password set, password resets and account recovery will currentl require only your email address, register a phone number or 2fa token to improve this
-- Good work registering 2fa!
-Password resets will now require this 2fa token.
-For account recovery purposes you must now either register a phone number or create recovery codes

-Other ideas:
-- Testing recoveries (non distruptive) to keep people in practice.
-If using named keys, test by requesting names.

 ### OAuth Clients
 A variety of clients can be enrolled based on user account priviledges